 Low-Income Home Energy Assistance (LIHEAP)

-Gov. Ivey announces grant to expand Chilton County ATV park
+Gov. Ivey awards grant to help make Washington County safer

 Kenneth W. Boswell, Director